 Yes.
 The average Emerge Education company has raised £250k by the time we partner with them.
 However, we have invested both in companies that have raised more and ones with no prior funding.
 Raising capital is not a pre-requisite for entry into the programme.

 Yes, on occasion.
 These are generally fringe cases where the companies are more developed and we have existing relationships with the founders.

 We do not fund non-profit organisations.
 Emerge Education syndicates each investment between angel or institutional investors and the startups in each investment cohort.
 The Emerge investors are seeking significant social and commercial returns.

 If you are a not-for-profit, please look at Edspace, our 11k sq ft co-working space exclusively for education organisations, which has many non-profit members.

-We select and invest in roughly 4 startups per quarter, out of roughly 200 proposals.
-We also work with 1 later-stage company via our Market Entry Programme, per quarter.
+We select and invest in roughly 5 startups per year, out of roughly 1000 proposals.
 We have supported over 50 edtech companies to date.